On the $\Delta_a$ invariants in non-perturbative complex Chern-Simons theory

 \begin{rem} \begin{enumerate}[a.)] \item We will sometimes write $\Delta_a(Y)$ to show the explicit dependence on the manifold $Y$, but we will for the most part simply write $\Delta_a$ instead. \item The definition we provided above was produced in a slightly different manner in \cite[Appendix A]{bps-spectra}.
-In \cite[Appendix A]{bps-spectra} the indexing set $I$ was not mentioned in the maximum $\max_{\Vec{l} \in I} \frac{(\Vec{l}, M^{-1}\Vec{l})}{4}$ which occurs in the definition of $\Delta_a$, though we believe that this indexing set was implicitly assumed, as is done in \cite{cobordism}. \item Lemma \ref{wneg-def-delta} part (iii) ensures that the maximum used in the definition above exists, and hence that the definition of $\Delta_a$ is well-defined. \end{enumerate}
+In \cite[Appendix A]{bps-spectra} the indexing set $I$ was not mentioned in the maximum $\max_{\Vec{l} \in I} \frac{(\Vec{l}, M^{-1}\Vec{l})}{4}$ which occurs in the definition of $\Delta_a$, though we believe that this indexing set was implicitly assumed, as is done in \cite{cobordism}. \item Lemma \ref{max_I_lemma} ensures that the maximum used in the definition above exists. \item Note that the maximum used in the definition of $\Delta_a$ is independent of the choice of reduced indexing set and so the definition is well-defined. \end{enumerate}

 \end{rem}